Pace1337/TicTacToe/README.md

 The original crossing out feature is not yet implemented 😅.\
 Yeah, I know it sucks without it.
 But will do that too soon 😁.

+# If you have any questions open an issue request